Sign any document online now.

 Chief among the apprehensions related to electronic signatures is the issue of security.
 Critics argue that digital marks are more susceptible to forgery, copying, and unauthorized usage than their traditional counterparts, eroding confidence in their credibility.
 The possibility of identity theft also loomed large, with detractors asserting it’s much easier to impersonate another person’s digital signature than a handwritten one.
 Furthermore, concerns revolve around the preservation of digitally signed documents.
 With their storage being typically in the electronic format, these documents face potential threats, such as data corruption, accidental deletion, and hacking attempts.

 Another predominant point of contention is the authenticity of electronic signatures.
 Critics argue that these signatures often lack the physical evidence necessary to bear out their originality, making it challenging to settle disputes that question the signer’s identity or intent.
-While these electronic marks carry legal weight as per the ESIGN Act, naysayers remain doubtful about their verity and reliability in the court of law.
+While these electronic marks carry legal weight as per the ESIGN Act, naysayers remain doubtful about their verity and reliability in a court of law.

 Responses to the Critiques